Revisions that reference issues are duplicated if their repository is listed for a project and its subprojects

 Here is a patch that resolves the problem.
 It makes one change in total, to line 128 of app/models/changeset.rb which, after applying this patch, will verify that the issue and changeset have the same project before adding the reference.
 It has been lightly tested in a working environment.

-#4 Updated by Colin Mollenhour about 8 years ago
+#4 Updated by Colin Mollenhour almost 10 years ago

 The patch is flawed.
 If the subproject has a repo that is different from the parent project but the commit message in the subproject repo references an issue in the parent project (I do this all the time) then the issue would not be linked with your patch.
 It needs to instead truly check for duplicates rather than requiring exact issue-project-repo match.
 Or maybe it should be configurable, but I do agree the duplicate commit links are annoying.